Herdi2/quickcheck-demo/app/script.md

 ## Part 1

-Hi, we are Vincent and Herdi doing a Demo presentation.
+Hi, we are Vincent and Herdi, and we're here to do a Demo.

-Today we are going to talk about Property based testing.
+Today we are going to talk about Property-based testing.
+But, before going into details on that, let us start with a motivating example.

-However, before that weneed to talk abouthow testing is normallydone.
-This is the standardtesting enviroment a lot of people here are familiar with, unit-testing.
-In this case we test if our own reverse function sucessfully reverses a list, by checking it against two hand written test cases.

-What could be added?
+Here, we have defined our own `reverse` function, which reverses a list.
+Like any good software developer, we have added two unit tests to check that it works correctly: an empty list and an odd-length list.

+**run base test with no modifications**
+Now, can anyone here come up with additional test-cases?
 * Testcase for even amount of numbers.
 * Testcase for big numbers.
 * Testcase for negative numbers.

-However even if we added a more exaustive test solution, there could still be a risk ofan adveserial or weird edgecase.
+However even if we added a more exhaustive test suite, there could still be a risk of an adveserial or weird edgecase.

-We can emulate this by changing this function topass our test, while still being wrong.
-In this case by reversing the list, and removing all instances of the number 42.
-If we then do not have a testcase explicitly checking a list containing 42 it will pass.
-This is one of the major weaknesses with unit tests.
+For example, in this case by reversing the list, and removing all instances of the number 42.
+Here, we would need to have a test-case with the value 42 to catch this!
+Although contrived, missing edge cases like this is a weakness with unit tests.
+**Add this case during speech, run and show that it succeeds with this fault!**

 ## Part 2
 This leads us to our main topic for this demo, property-based testing with QuickCheck.
-Property based testing is a form of automated testing, which is a part of devops.
+Property based testing is a form of automated testing.
+It works by defining a property we wish to be fulfilled on a testable component.
+With the property defined, our testing library - QuickCheck - will generate inputs for this property and verify that it holds.

-Instead of checking some distinct value for an expected output, we instead check that the function or data structure satisfies some specific property.

-In this case we choose to use the property of the reverse function being the inverse to itself.
-This means that if we apply reverse twice to any list of numbers, it would act as the identity and return the same original list.
+In this case, the property we wish to test is that reverse is an inverse of itself, meaning if we apply reverse twice to a list, we get back the original list!

+**Run faulty reverse and show that it fails**
 When testing this on our custom reverse function we can see that it properly captures the edge case of 42, by checking this property on a thousand randomly generated lists.
 Then when a counterexample is found, QuickCheck returns this example for manual review.

 Finding a counter-example, however, is not guaranteed if the test-space is too small.
 For example, let us only run 3 generated tests.
+**Modify *const 1000* to *const 3***
 As we can see, this fails to find a counter-example.

-A limitation of this approach is that this property does not actually capture the full semantics of the reverse function.
+This is actually our fault!
+This property does not actually capture the full semantics of the reverse function.
+In this case it could be easily fixed.
+Does anyone know how? (e.g. check that list before and after contain the same elements)

-If we where to change reverse2 to the identity function, i.e. does nothing to the list.
-Property-based testing does not catch that this is wrong, since it satisfies this property.

 ## Part 3
 Now, we understand the basics of property-based testing, to use randomly generated examples of a specific data-structure and try to find counter-examples that violate the property.
-However, note that until now the only data-structure we've been using has been lists of ints.
+However, note that until now the data-structures we've used are built-into the language and automatically supported by QuickCheck.
 But what if we want to use custom datatypes or data-structures?
 Lets look at an example!

 Here we see an embedded domain-specific language, meant to represent artihmetic expressions.
 Evaluation is straight forward, and results in an